Follow Studio 41Follow us on Facebook

 Outcomes are things you have to achieve on the way to achieving your vision.
 You can think of it as breaking the vision down into smaller chunks.
-Often thinking of something 12 weeks away is too far, think about what you need to achieve in 3 or 4 weeks is easier to concentrate on.
-If you want to lose 6 kg in your 12 week program, then it would make sense that after 4 week you have lost 2 kg.
+Often thinking of something 1 year away is too far, thinking about what you need to achieve in 3 or 4 weeks is easier to concentrate on.
+If you want to lose 18 kg in the year (something that would be easy for us at Studio41), then it would make sense that after 4 week you have lost 1.5 kg.
 This would be your first “outcome”.
 If you do not achieve this first outcome you have a choice

-- Change the goal to what you now know is more realistic
+Change the goal to what you now know is more realistic or

-- Change your weekly commitment to achieving the goal
+Change your weekly commitments to achieving the goal

 Once you break your vision down into outcomes, you only need to concentrate on your first outcome.
 You have to ask yourself what you have to do this week to achieve your first outcome.
 These are called your WEEKLY ACTIONS.
 Concentrate on just achieving your weekly actions should lead to achieving your first outcome.
 Then this will put you on track to achieving your vision.
 By doing the small things you will achieve the large things.
 One final point to remember – even though you are concentrating on achieving your weekly actions, keep in mind both your Outcomes and most importantly your Vision.
 Your Vision is the ‘why’ behind what you are doing and is what ultimately drives you, and gives you the reason for working so hard on your weekly actions.